edumentab/p6-pofile/README.md

 You can create a single `POFile::Entry` object from a `Str` using the `POFile::Entry.parse($str)` method.

-The `msgid` and `msgstr` accessors always provided unescaped values;
+The `msgid` and `msgstr` accessors always provided unquoted values;
-the methods `msgid-quoted` and `msgstr-quoted` are present to provide access to the unescaped messages.
+the methods `msgid-quoted` and `msgstr-quoted` are present to provide access to the quoted messages.

 The value of `msgstr` attribute might be either `Str` or `Array`, and is based on value of `msgid-plural` attribute: